Tool List

 ```

-- Development Testing: Use the current directory
+- Development and testing: Use the current directory

-- Multi-user Environment: Use system-level configuration (ProgramData or /etc)
+- Multi-user environment: Use system-level configuration (ProgramData or /etc)

 3. Run the server: